labdao/docs/docs/affinity-prediction/installation_tutorial.md

 Next, you need to add an API key to use Plex.
 An API key is a special code that allows the tool to communicate with other programs on the internet.

 ### (i) Get your API token
 Request an API token [here](https://whe68a12b61.typeform.com/to/PpbO2HYf).
-We'll email you one automatically, so you should get it in less than 3 mins.
+We'll email you one automatically, so you should get it in a few minutes.

 ### (ii) Add your API token
 Once you have your API token, you need to add it to the tool.
 To do this, type the following command into your terminal: